NFontrodona/Lazyparser/doc/source/lazyparser.rst

 Customize the docstring environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are not a fan of pycharm docstrings you can set your own docstring environment by using the function ``set_env``
+If you are not a fan of Pycharm docstrings you can set your own docstring environment by using the function ``set_env``

 the function ``set_env`` takes 4 arguments :

-    * ``delim1`` : the string preceding the definition of a parameter. *:param* is default in pycharm docstrings.
-This parameter can be an empty docstring if nothing precedes the parameter name.
+    * ``delim1`` : the string preceding the definition of a parameter. *:param* is the default value.
+This parameter can be an empty docstring if nothing precedes the parameter name in the docstring of the decorated function.
-    * ``delim2`` : the string that comes just after the name of the parameter.
+    * ``delim2`` : the string that comes right after the name of the parameter.
 It **MUST** be defined and can't be an empty string or a space, tabulation, etc...
-    * ``hd`` : the header preceding the argument name.
+    * ``hd`` : the header preceding the argument names.
 By default, corresponds to an empty string.
-    * ``tb`` : an integer corresponding to the number of spaces at the beginning of each line in the docstring.
+    * ``tb`` : the number of spaces at the beginning of each line in the docstring.
 By default equals to 4.

 .. note::